Acrimonious debate sparks calls for new rules to rein in Trump and questions about the format’s usefulness for voters

 It’s not clear what kind of rule changes could be effective, given Trump’s forceful personality and his view that breaking the rules helps him appeal to his base.

-On Wednesday, Trump tweeted out a video clip of Fox News contributor Dan Bongino saying the president’s combative strategy was “executed brilliantly.”
+On Wednesday, Trump tweeted a video clip of Fox News contributor Dan Bongino saying the president’s combative strategy was “executed brilliantly.”

 “This is a base election — forget independents.
 It’s a base election,” said Bongino, a Trump ally.
 “So Trump is an apex predator.
 He’s the lion king.
 Trump went out there tonight and did what Trump does.
-He’s the shark in the ocean and he acted like it.
+He’s the shark in the ocean, and he acted like it.
 He lost no one from his base.
 No one.”

 Even before the debate began, Trump and his campaign set the tone for an unprecedented level of hostility.
 The president challenged Biden to take a drug test ahead of the contest, and several of his campaign aides called for the former vice president’s ears to be examined for listening devices.

 Trump and his allies have spent much of the past year declaring Biden as senile and slow, so part of the president’s rationale for constantly interrupting him was to make him come across as flustered and out of his depth, aides said.
-But some believed the plan backfired, with Trump being seen as overly aggressive and Biden exceeding the low expectations that Trump and his aides set for him.
+But some said the plan backfired, with Trump being seen as overly aggressive and Biden exceeding the low expectations that Trump and his aides set for him.

 Television viewership plunged from four years ago, according to preliminary figures from Nielsen.
 An estimated 73.1 million people watched the debate, down significantly from four years ago.

-Those tuning in from abroad weighed in with blistering criticism, including an editorial from Sweden’s leading newspaper Dagens Nyheter, which said “It was hard to believe that tonight’s battle was about who would lead the world’s superpower.”
+Those tuning in from abroad weighed in with blistering criticism, including an editorial from Sweden’s leading newspaper, Dagens Nyheter, which said, “It was hard to believe that tonight’s battle was about who would lead the world’s superpower.”

 The debate “was truly terrible,” Anna Soubry, a former British lawmaker, wrote on Twitter.
 “Whatever our views let’s agree and promise we will never allow British politics to plummet to such a level.”